p2panda/p2panda/p2panda-js/README.md

 ### Manually load `.wasm`

-Using `p2panda-js` in the browser automatically uses the version which inlines the WebAssembly inside the JavaScript file, encoded as a base64 string.
+Running `p2panda-js` in the browser automatically inlines the WebAssembly inside the JavaScript file, encoded as a base64 string.
 While this works for most developers, it also doubles the size of the imported file.
-To avoid larger payloads and decoding times you can also load the `.wasm` file manually by replacing the file path to `p2panda-js/lib/slim/index.min.js` and initialise the module by passing the path to the file into `initWebAssembly`, make sure the `.wasm` file is hosted somewhere as well or your bundler knows about it.
+To avoid larger payloads and decoding times you can load the `.wasm` file manually by using a "slim" version and initialise the module by passing the path to the file into `initWebAssembly`.

 ```javascript
 // Import from `slim` module to manually initialise WebAssembly code